 Chronic Fatigue Syndrome / Myalgic Encephalopathy (CFS / ME) may not be what you think!

 Fatigue is very real, just as is chronic fatigue.
 And there are a myriad of reasons to have chronic fatigue which will be mentioned below.
-The Organics Acid Test does reveal that some individuals can have energy metabolism disorders.
+The Organics Acid Test does reveal that some individuals can have energy metabolism disorders in the mitochondria and do get the Chronic Fatigue Syndrome tag wisely.

-But when you look at some of the history behind what is termed “Chronic Fatigue Syndrome (CFS)” and “Myalgic Encephalopathy (ME)” (both describe the same thing, depending on where you live), you might pause.
+But when you look at some of the history behind what is termed “Chronic Fatigue Syndrome (CFS)” and “Myalgic Encephalopathy (ME)” (both describe the same thing, depending on where you live), you might pause as a thyroid patient.

 The birth of the term Chronic Fatigue Syndrome